Diwali Special: My love story with ragas — everything you need to know about Abby V!

 How did your journey into music begin?

 My passion for singing was very intrinsic and natural.
-My father sings, so, as a kid, I was surrounded by his passion for singing and it was pretty obvious that I would follow in his footsteps.
-Also, considering that I was blessed with a voice for singing and was able to match my father or at least attempt to match with him — and, the constant encouragement from both my parents — music just became a part of me.
-It wasn’t forced on me and I loved it.
-My father, however, wasn’t professionally trained, but was a part of the music scene in Toronto and so music was always all around me, all the time.
-I would often join him for rehearsals and sound-checks; and music just became the centre of our lives.
+My father sings, so, as a kid, I was surrounded by his passion for singing, and it was pretty obvious that I would follow in his footsteps.
+Also, considering that I was blessed with a voice for singing and was able to match my father or at least attempt to match with him and the constant encouragement from both my parents—music just became a part of me.
+It wasn’t forced on me, and I loved it.
+My father, however, wasn’t professionally trained but was a part of the music scene in Toronto so music was always all around me, all the time.
+I would often join him for rehearsals and sound-checks, and music just became the center of our lives.

 Did you learn music professionally, though?

-I started with western music with a lot of vocal training and chorale training and then moved on to a bit of pop and rock.
-My parents then put me into carnatic classes and I absolutely hated it at that time.
+I started with Western music with a lot of vocal training and choral training and then moved on to a bit of pop and rock.
+My parents then put me into Carnatic classes and I absolutely hated it at that time.
 I did not relate to the music at all and I was more passionate about pop music then and I still am.
 So, I stopped after a few months and my parents didn’t force me to continue.
 That said, I wasn’t completely removed from the world of music as I was still singing a lot of classical songs at home, especially compositions from Bollywood.
 So, my voice was being trained, just not in a formal way.
-This all changed when I chanced upon a katcheri on TV featuring my to-be gurus, Ranjani-Gayatri (Balasubramanian).
-I remember, my mother was watching one of their performances and their voices immediately caught my attention.
+This all changed when I chanced upon a katcheri on TV featuring my to-be guru, Ranjani-Gayatri (Balasubramanian).
+I remember, my mother was watching one of their performances, and their voices immediately caught my attention.
 I was sold.
 I then followed them online and began learning from every video of theirs I could find.
 Later, when they graciously agreed to take me on as their student, this journey came full circle.
-This was also the same time that my curiosity around abhangs led me to a lot of hindustani artistes including guru Prabha Atre and I began learning their renditions too.
-I was never able to put carnatic and hindustani into neat separate boxes.
+This was also the same time that my curiosity around abhangs led me to a lot of Hindustani artistes including guru Prabha Atre and I began learning their renditions too.
+I was never able to put Carnatic and Hindustani into neat separate boxes.
 They were all just ragas to me and if the raga spoke to me.
-My love story with ragas began then.
+My love story with Ragas began then.
 I was head over heels in love with them.
-I would be immersed and obsessed with a raga day-in and day-out.
-This was a very personal journey — nobody else was involved — just me and the internet and I think this was the best form of learning for me.
-All of the ragas I know now, I learnt during that period.
+I would be immersed and obsessed with a raga day in and day-out.
+This was a very personal journey — nobody else was involved just me and the internet, and I think this was the best form of learning for me.
+All of the ragas I know now, I learned during that period.
 So, in many ways, the internet was my first guru.
-Also, guru Raji Gopalakrishnan used to visit Toronto very often during that period and I was able to attend her classes and learn quite a lot from her too.
+Also, guru Raji Gopalakrishnan used to visit Toronto very often during that period, and I was able to attend her classes and learn quite a lot from her too.

 So, when did the decision to go onto social media happen?